KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/worksheet-2-body-paragraph/README.md

 {% include "./lorem-ipsum.md" %}

 ## Inspect HTML in Chrome {#chrome-dev-tools}
-You'll often find yourself needing to look at how your page is being rendered in the browser to troubleshoot issues so let's give that a try.
+You'll often find yourself needing to look at how your page renders in the browser to troubleshoot issues so let's give that a try.
 {% include "./chrome-dev-tools.md" %}

 ## References and helpful links